 Always a Place for Micro Four Thirds According to Olympus

-Sony started the shift towards full-frame mirrorless cameras in 2013, and since then many more manufacturers have begun to release camera models in this format, but will this relatively new format have an impact on Micro Four Thirds photography?
+Sony started the shift towards full-frame mirrorless cameras in 2013.
+Since then, many more manufacturers have begun to release camera models in this format, but will this relatively new format impact Micro Four Thirds photography?

-Shigemi Sugimoto, who is head of the imaging business at Olympus, believes that the growing interest in full-frames without mirrors will only be suitable for the Micro Four Thirds format.
+Shigemi Sugimoto, head of the imaging business at Olympus, believes that the growing interest in full-frames without mirrors will only be suitable for the Micro Four Thirds format.

 All levels of photographers are starting to take an interest in mirrorless cameras, and some of that interest will no doubt siphon off into the Micro Four Thirds market due to their significant size and weight advantages.